 So, what does the future hold for nonprofit organizations?
 One thing on which most of us can agree is that this year has been a tumultuous one for the nonprofit sector.
-My predictions for 2018 emphasized the following topics.
-I elaborate on each and welcome your questions and observations at any time.
+My predictions for 2018 emphasize the following topics.
+I welcome your questions and observations at any time.

 I begin with a quote by David Callahan for Inside Philanthropy in his article, “Trump Effect: Six Ways Philanthropy Has Changed in the Past Year” (January 23, 2018).
 It sums up our situation well at the conclusion of 2018.